Legal realism

-Legal realism is a naturalistic approach to law; it is the view that jurisprudence should emulate the methods of natural science, i.e., rely on empirical evidence.
+Legal realism is a naturalistic approach to law; it is the view that jurisprudence should emulate the methods of natural science; that is, it should rely on empirical evidence.
 Hypotheses must be tested against observations of the world.

 Legal realists believe that legal science should only investigate law with the value-free methods of natural sciences, rather than through philosophical inquiries into the nature and meaning of the law that are separate and distinct from the law as it is actually practiced.
 Indeed, legal realism asserts that the law cannot be separated from its application, nor can it be understood outside of its application.
 As such, legal realism emphasizes law as it actually exists, rather than law as it ought to be.
-Locating the meaning of law in places such as legal opinions issued by judges and their deference or dismissal of past precedent and the doctrine of stare decisis, it stresses the importance of understanding the factors involved in judicial decision making.
-The United States of America is described as "home of the principal realist tradition in jurisprudence".
+Locating the meaning of law in places such as legal opinions issued by judges and their deference to or dismissal of precedent and the doctrine of stare decisis, it stresses the importance of understanding the factors involved in judicial decision-making.

 In Scandinavia Axel Hägerström developed another realist tradition that was influential in European jurisprudential circles for most of the 20th century.